 More testosterone means a higher drive in the bedroom, along with improved body composition and motivation.

 Furthermore, the probiotic is also known to increase the hormone oxytocin.
 This has been colloquially known as the “feel good” or “love hormone.”
 Oxytocin essentially intensifies orgasms.
 People who took oxytocin before intercourse reported greater pleasure in contentment after sex.
 (Especially men.)
+Did you ever think lactobacillus reuteri benefits could be so good?

 2. L. Reuteri Stops Balding And Improves Hair Quality